-The great contrasts among stability ranges of minerals point to as yet unexplored aspects of the topological distribution of phases in P-T-X space.
-IMA approved minerals incorporate 72 different chemical elements that are reported as essential in one or more minerals.
-Furthermore, the numbers of species containing each of these elements is, to a significant degree, correlated with the crustal abundance of the element (Christy 2015; Hazen et al. 2015a).
-This correlation between crustal abundance and mineral diversity suggests that there exists an average "phase volume" in 74-dimensional P-T-X space, as well as a statistical distribution of smaller to larger phase volumes.
+117 The great contrasts among stability ranges of minerals point to as yet unexplored aspects of the topological distribution of phases in P-T-X space.
+IMA approved minerals incorporate 72 118 119 different chemical elements that are reported as essential in one or more minerals.
+Furthermore, 120 the numbers of species containing each of these elements is, to a significant degree, correlated with the crustal abundance of the element (Christy 2015; Hazen et al. 2015a).
+This correlation 121 122 between crustal abundance and mineral diversity suggests that there exists an average "phase volume" in 74-dimensional P-T-X space, as well as a statistical distribution of smaller to larger 123 124 phase volumes.

 Two caveats are required.
-First, a continuum exists between "small" and "large" phase volumes; therefore, any division of minerals into one or the other of these two categories (as implied by the dissected cube in Fig. 2) is inherently arbitrary.
+First, a continuum exists between "small" and "large" phase volumes; therefore, any division of minerals into one or the other of these two categories (as implied by the dissected cube in Figure 2) is inherently arbitrary.
 Second, while it is obvious that some minerals have a greater stability range than others, no metric yet exists to quantify "volume of P-T-X phase space."
 Such a metric is essential if quantitative statistical analysis of the distribution of phases in phase space is to be attempted.

-In spite of these issues, it seems likely that the number of different mineral species to be found on a terrestrial planet or moon will be a direct consequence of phase topology in combination with the extent of mineral evolution on the body.
+131 In spite of these issues, it seems likely that the number of different mineral species to be found on a terrestrial planet or moon will be a direct consequence of phase topology in combination with the extent of mineral evolution on the body.
 Mineral diversity, including the presence of rare minerals, will reflect the total P-T-X range available on that planetary body, coupled with the statistical distribution of phase topologies.
 Investigations of the relationship between mineral diversity and phase space may thus prove to be of interest, both in characterizing the variety of rocky planets and in developing a deeper understanding of phase topology.

-(2) Planetary constraints: Incorporation of rare elements or formation at P-T conditions rarely encountered in near-surface environments as thousands of potential minerals that are known as synthetic phases but have not yet been discovered naturally, require the incorporation of two or more elements that seldom occur together and thus are far rarer than would be expected from their crustal abundances.
-Examples include such unusual pairings as Be-Sb in swedenborgite, Ge-Te in alburnite, and Mo-Th in ichnusaite (Table 1).
-A few minerals incorporate nine or more chemical elements in combinations that point to rare, if not unique, geochemical environments (Table 1).
+(2) Planetary Constraints: Incorporation of rare elements or formation at P-T conditions rarely 140 encountered in near-surface environments: A second category of mineral rarity arises from the 141 142 improbable occurrence of certain P-T-X chemical microenvironments near Earth's surface (Table 143 1).
+These rare minerals often have large stability ranges in P-T-X space and thus do not conform 144 to category 1; rarity arises because those stability conditions are rarely sampled in Earth's crust.
+145 Several examples include minerals of Earth's rarest chemical elements, such as tellurium with a crustal abundance of 0.005 ppm, mercury with a crustal abundance of 0.05 ppm, and cadmium 146 with an upper crustal abundance of 0.09 ppm (Table 1; Wedepohl 1995; Rudnick and Gao 2005).
+147 148 Many additional rare minerals, as well as thousands of potential minerals that are known as 149 synthetic phases but have not yet been discovered naturally, require the incorporation of two or 150 more elements that seldom occur together and thus are far rarer than would be expected from their crustal abundances.
+Examples include such unusual pairings as Be-Sb in swedenborgite, 151 Ge-Te in alburnite, and Mo-Th in ichnusaite (Table 1).
+A few minerals incorporate 9 or more 152 153 chemical elements in combinations that point to rare, if not unique, geochemical environments (Table 1).
+154